DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/06_workflows.md

 ##### A note on limitations

 A major downside of Markdown is that it exists in several variants, each with their own extensions of the basic Markdown syntax.
-In the context of this toolkit, we recommend the widespread variant "MultiMarkdown" that includes syntax for footnotes, tables, citations, cross-references, image captions and document meta data.
+In the context of this Toolkit, we recommend the widespread variant "MultiMarkdown" that includes syntax for footnotes, tables, citations, cross-references, image captions and document meta data.
 It is also fully supported by pandoc, the software tool we recommend.

 Another downside is that Markdown allows some formatting do be marked up in different alternative ways (for example, underlines or asterisks for italic text) which can introduce inconsistency in a collaboratively edited document.
 The trick mentioned above, to use pandoc for converting from Markdown to Markdown, can be used to eliminate such (visual) inconsistencies in a master document.

 At the time of this writing in late 2014, a standardisation effort of Markdown and its extensions is underway, under the name "CommonMark".
-We will update this toolkit as soon as CommonMark has been standardised, released, and is supported by the software we recommend.
+We will update this Toolkit as soon as CommonMark has been standardised, released, and is supported by the software we recommend.

 ### Database publishing / Content Management System